-Trigger Warning: Mentions of mental illness, suicidal ideation, panic and a suicide attempt.
+Trigger Warning: Mentions of mental illness, suicidal ideation, panic, and a suicide attempt.

-One of the trademarks of a mental illness is that no two illnesses are the same.
+One of the trademarks of mental illness is that no two illnesses are the same.
 A person’s symptoms and their perception of those symptoms change and shift, especially to themselves.

 Despite these personal deviations, psychiatrists and mental health personnel can and do handle this on a daily basis.
 Trusting these professionals can be difficult for the mentally ill.
 Already feeling stigmatized by the media, society, and even friends and family; trusting someone trying to break into your mind and consciousness is like the straw that breaks the camel’s back.

 Borderline Personality Disorder (BPD) and Major Depressive Disorder (MDD) weave in and out of my day, whispering in my ear seductively telling me to do things that I clearly should not do.